awaberry/mcp_server_awaberry/README.md

 # awaberry Remote MCP Server

-A Node.js MCP server to remote connect to devices without the need for SSH, VPN and open ports to manage files, connect to databases and execute terminal commands in a persistent long running terminal session.
+A Node.js based Model Context Protocol (MCP) server to remote connect to devices without the need for SSH, VPN and open ports to manage files, connect to databases and execute terminal commands in a persistent long running terminal session.

 This is a JavaScript-based MCP server that provides remote device access through the awaBerry platform.
 It demonstrates core MCP concepts by providing: